...Highlights: shark action, turtles, great macro life/marine diversity, schooling fish & big pelagics...

 ...Diving environment: healthy reefs, wall dives, drifts, beginner and advanced divers...

 Until recently, the main island of Viti Levu was not well known for having the best diving in Fiji.
-However, Rakiraki in the north of the island is fast becoming recognised for its world-class scuba opportunities that are equal to anywhere else in Fiji.
+However, Rakiraki in the north of the island and on the coast of Bligh Water is fast becoming recognised for its world-class scuba opportunities that are equal to anywhere else in Fiji.
 These outstanding sites feature spectacular coral reefs, dramatic pinnacles and huge volumes of fish.
 There are miles of untouched reefs and new sites are still being mapped and explored by the dive resorts of Rakiraki.

-We also highly recommend that any diver's trip to Fiji should include a stay near Pacific Harbour to join the amazing shark feed dive at Shark Reef, where you have a very real chance of once-in-a-lifetime encounters with bull sharks and tiger sharks.
+We also highly recommend that any diver's trip to Fiji should include a stay near Pacific Harbour to join the amazing shark feed dive at Shark Reef, where you have a very real chance of once-in-a-lifetime encounters with bull sharks and tiger sharks, species that are rarely seen by divers elsewhere.

 Elsewhere, the diving in Viti Levu is characterised by hard coral walls and channels visited by pelagics.
 Just off the south coast of Viti Levu lie the soft coral bommies and pinnacles of Beqa Lagoon.
 This is one of the best known scuba diving destinations within Fiji.
 However, in our opinion, places like the Coral Coast have little in the way of top quality sites and don't really live up to expectations.